 Understanding wood flooring

-The most basic wood flooring is unfinished solid.
-This is a three-quarter-inch-thick piece of wood, which comes in various widths and has been milled into flooring with a tongue and groove on the sides so that the boards can nicely sit together on your floor.
-The boards are acclimated, installed, then sanded and finished in your home.
-This is the most traditional wood flooring that can be found, and it takes a lot of skill and care to install properly.
+This is the most basic wood flooring.
+This is a 3/4-inch thick piece of wood that comes in various widths and has been milled into flooring with a tongue and groove on the sides so that the boards can nicely sit together on your floor.
+The boards are acclimated, installed, and then sanded and finished in your home.
+This is the most traditional wood flooring that can be found and takes a lot of skill and care to install properly.
 Due to the extra step of finishing the product on-site, it is one of the most costly options when looking at wood flooring.

-The next style is pre-finished solid.
-Identical in dimensional characteristics to unfinished, the main difference is that all the sanding and finishing has been done in a factory.
-The wood just needs to be glued or nailed in and no further processing is necessary.
-Many of these floors feature aluminum oxide, ultraviolet curing and multiple coats of finish, which give them a durability that cannot be achieved by manually finishing on-site.
+Identical in dimensional characteristics as the previously discussed unfinished flooring, the main difference is that all the sanding and finishing has been done in a factory.
+The wood just needs to be glued or nailed in, and no further processing is needed.
+Many of these floors feature aluminum oxide, UV curing and multiple coats of finish, which give them a durability that cannot be achieved by manually finishing on-site.

-A common misconception is that the thin layer of wood on the top is made that way to be cheap or give you an economy product.
-This could be true but the real purpose goes far beyond this.
-Did you know that too thick a top layer is not good either?
+A common misconception is that the thin layer of wood on the top is made that way to be cheap with the wood or give you an economy product.
+This could be correct, but the true purpose goes far beyond this.
+And did you know that too thick a top layer is not good either?

 KAHALA PACIFIC FLOORS